fossfreedom/coverart-browser/README.md

     gsettings set org.gnome.rhythmbox.plugins.coverart_browser webkit-support false

+Note 3 - Due to an upstream Rhythmbox bug affecting RB V2.98 & V2.99 only - any changes made to the details of a track are not reflected back into the plugin.
+This can lead to inconsistencies.
+Please restart rhythmbox for these details to be correctly cached.
+This bug is fixed in RB3.0 and does not affect RB2.96 & RB2.97 users

 *For Ubuntu 12.04 & 12.10:* --- NOT YET - INSTRUCTIONS BELOW ONLY VALID ON RELEASE OF v0.9